KTC96/project-one/testing/TESTING.md

 Solution: I linked the submit button for the quiz to a submission page, where the user is thanked for submitting their data.

+Aim: To make all pages of my site responsive

+Issue: On my quiz page the quiz section was going off screen at smaller screen sizes

+Solution: I removed the overflow property and set up a media query to decrease font size at smaller screen sizes.

 Contrast: